aosolorzano/city-tasks-lambda-native-with-dynamodb/README.md

 ### Internal Documentation.
 The internal project documentation is divided into the following directories:
-- **docs**: Contains the project's documentation.
+- **utils/docs**: Contains the project's documentation.
-- **docs/images**: Contains solution's architecture images by version.
+- **utils/docs/images**: Contains solution's architecture images.

-The following documentation is available:
+The markdown documentation for individual projects is available at:
 - [Tasks API with Copilot CLI](src/city-tasks-api/README.md).
 - [Tasks Event with SAM CLI](src/city-tasks-events-function/README.md).